-The guidelines on the following page were developed by the Parent-Teacher Advisory Committee in concert with the administration and in light of Board policies and state law.
+The guidelines on the following page were developed by the administration and in light of Board policies and state law.
 Generally, disciplinary action is administered on a progressive, case-by-case, individualized basis, with the application of non-exclusionary consequences before using out-of-school suspensions, transfers to an alternative school or expulsions.
-However, more severe consequences, including exclusionary actions, may be initially imposed depending on the severity of the student's conduct, the impact on school safety and the disruption to learning and school operations
+However, more severe consequences, including exclusionary actions, may be initially imposed depending on the severity of the student's conduct, the impact on school safety and the disruption to learning and school operations.

 Discipline: Any form of corrective action other than a suspension or expulsion.
 Examples include warnings, conference, discipline notice, detention, loss of privileges, school or community service.
+All students are afforded Due Process.